Through data to goals: Business Intelligence Guide

 A data collection scheme using OWOX BI looks like this:

 OWOX BI has a free trial version.
-Subscribe and set up your end-to-end analytics system.
+Subscribe and set up your business intelligence system.

 You can build a useful and informative dashboard like this:

 Method 2.
-Almost end-to-end analytics: collect data in Google Analytics
+Almost business intelligence: collect data in Google Analytics

 This method is suitable for companies that have a relatively small amount of traffic, few orders placed by phone, and minor differences between the number of purchases in the CRM and in Google Analytics.